carlos-goncalves-jr/carlos-goncalves-jr/README.md

 - 💬 Ask me about **Java, Python, Shell and QA**
 - 📫 How to reach me: **carlos_ojr@live.com | https://www.linkedin.com/in/carlos-goncalves-jr**
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Used to hate Java in University
+- ⚡ Fun fact: Used to hate Java in University, now It is my strongest language Hahaha

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">